Click here to read "An introduction to the M14P for flat-engine pilots" by Fred Abramson

 have been working on the same problem, and have developed the SPC piston,

-which has now been in use for two years.
+which has now been in use for several years.

 This uses the same Russian “blank”, so does have the same